 In such circumstances fifty to seventy percent of the pack present far below what is expected at the pro level; these are men - from all corners of the world - are there to test themselves against the best while trying to achieve their personal best.
 Fair enough.

 A handful of these men return year after year before they finally break through to the top ten, and of these a few even go on to win.
 Fifty precent remain out of the money and a source of ridicule for armchair critics like myself.
 But all deserve immense respect for turning pro and making it to the Ironman stage.

 They are champions all.
 Of the usual 30 or so yearly Ironman competitors, less than a handful or so could be considered top tier.
 The 2008 Ironman once again showcased its usual handful (or two handfuls') of established competitors: men like Toney Freeman, David Henry and Troy Alves.

-Gustavo Badell, in second, signalled his return to top form and positioned himself as an Arnold Classic favorite, while the ever-impressive Silvio Samuel came in fourth with "Mr. Traps" Johnny Jackson in fifth and "Mr. Wheels" Desmond Miller in sixth.
+Always a top threat, Gustavo Badell, in second, signalled his return to top form and positioned himself as an Arnold Classic favorite, while the ever-impressive Silvio Samuel came in fourth with "Mr. Traps" Johnny Jackson in fifth and "Mr. Wheels" Desmond Miller in sixth.

-Phil Heath would be the man to beat, such was his crisp lines, the additional 15 pounds of quality, evenly distributed muscle he had gained and the winning attitude he presented.
+At prejudging it was obvious Phil Heath would be the man to beat, such was his crisp lines, the additional 15 pounds of quality, evenly distributed muscle he had gained and the winning attitude he presented.
 For my money it was either Gustavo or Moe in second.